tywkeene/go-fsevents/README.md

 Unlike other inotify packages, go-fsevents provides a recursive watcher, allowing the monitoring of directory trees easily.

+## UNSTABLE

+The package is currently unstable, and as such should not be used in any production environment.

+Many changes, additions and breaking refactors will take place between now and the stable 1.0.0 release.

+You have been warned.

 ## Features
 - Single directory event monitoring
 - Recursive directory tree event monitoring